 Sex life or sexual orientation

-Data concerning a natural person's sex life or sexual orientation gsma-attack-category gsma-attack-category namespace available in JSON format at this location.
+Data concerning a natural person's sex life or sexual orientation honeypot-basic honeypot-basic namespace available in JSON format at this location.
 The JSON format can be freely reused in your application or automatically enabled in MISP taxonomy.